Music sales soar in US, as streaming takes over market

 The US sales are in line with global trends.
 The International Federation of the Phonographic Industry will release worldwide figures in the coming months.

-The post Music sales soar in US, as streaming takes over market appeared first on The Independent Uganda:.
+The post Music sales soar in US, as streaming takes over market appeared first on BusinessDay : News you can trust.

 Do you have something awesome to share with the world?
 Click here to share